-The sample in the study was collected mainly from online product communities.
+SEM was used to investigate impacts and relationships between testing variables.
+Results and Discussion The sample in the study was collected mainly from product online communities.
 The sample consisted of respondents aged over 18 years old.
 There was a large male sample of 273 compared to a small female sample of 24.
-The majority of respondents achieved an undergraduate degree qualification (42.58%) and there were 61.62 single percentage respondents and 37.04 percent married respondents, while others were 1.35 percent.
+The majority of respondents achieved an undergraduate degree qualification (42.58%) and there were 61.62 percentage single respondents and 37.04 percent married respondents, while others were 1.35 percent.